MithunDataPro/DevTools-Lab/Coding Tutorial/Functions/README.md

 }

 ```
-## FUnction by Reading data from other function:
+## Function by Reading data from other function:

 ```cpp
 #include <iostream>